Roam 2 Ways / Washington D.C.

 National Air & Space Museum / website

 This museum is full of great aerial eye-candy and a fantastic collection of historic aircraft, including the Wright Brother's original flyer.
+The NASA exhibits are particularly interesting and there are some movie options, which are a welcome break from all the walking.

 If there's time, and your attention span is still there, I always enjoy the nearby American History Museum.
 It offers a fun peek at the gowns worn by several of The First Ladies, and Dorothy's infamous ruby slippers.